 2.They aver that neither them nor are the vehicles have any connection with the alleged investigations and they have been unable to secure their release.
-As a consequence, they claim that that they have suffered loss of business, daily loss of Kshs.
-40,000/=; loss of income, battery loss of Kshs.
-60,000/=and that the vehicles are exposed to harsh environmental conditions.
-Additionally, they claim that the Respondents’ actions are in breach of their rights under Articles 40, 47, and 50 of the Constitution and section 8 of the Traffic Act.1 Consequently, they pray for:-a.A declaration that the Respondents’ actions of impounding and detaining the Petitioner’s motor vehicle registration number KBS 301K and trailer registration number ZE2604 are illegal and in violation of the Petitioner’s fundamental rights under Articles 40,47 and 50 of the Constitution.b.An order compelling the Respondents to unconditionally release the motor vehicle registration number KBS 301 K and trailer registration number ZE2604 to the Petitioners forthwith.c.An award of special damages of Kshs.
-60,000/= plus daily loss of business at Kshs.
-40,000/= per day from 12th November 2021.d.An award of general damages.e.Costs of and incidental to this suit plus interests at court rates.f.Any other orders this court may deem just.
+As a consequence, they claim that that they have suffered loss of business, daily loss of Kshs 40,000/=; loss of income, battery loss of Kshs 60,000/=and that the vehicles are exposed to harsh environmental conditions.
+Additionally, they claim that the respondents’ actions are in breach of their rights under articles 40, 47, and 50 of the Constitution and section 8 of the Traffic Act.1 Consequently, they pray for:-a.A declaration that the respondents’ actions of impounding and detaining the petitioner’s motor vehicle registration number Kxx xxK and trailer registration number Zxxx4 are illegal and in violation of the petitioner’s fundamental rights under articles 40,47 and 50 of the Constitution.b.An order compelling the respondents to unconditionally release the motor vehicle registration number Kxx xxK and trailer registration number Zxxx4 to the petitioners forthwith.c.An award of special damages of Kshs 60,000/= plus daily loss of business at Kshs 40,000/= per day from November 12, 2021.d.An award of general damages.e.Costs of and incidental to this suit plus interests at court rates.f.Any other orders this court may deem just.

-5.In his submissions, the Petitioner’s counsel largely replicated the averments in the Petition and argued that the actions complained of violated the Petitioners’ rights under Articles 40(1), 47 and 50(1) of the Constitution.
-He relied on Ramadhan Mwinyishee Indiya v Director, Criminal Investigations Department & another2 in support of the argument that the Petitioners have a legitimate ownership claim.
-He also cited Article 47(1) of the Constitution and argued that the Respondents had a duty to act in a lawful and procedurally fair manner and to give the Petitioners reasons for their decisions.
+5.In his submissions, the petitioner’s counsel largely replicated the averments in the petition and argued that the actions complained of violated the petitioners’ rights under articles 40(1), 47 and 50(1) of the Constitution.
+He relied on Ramadhan Mwinyishee Indiya v Director, Criminal Investigations Department & another2 in support of the argument that the petitioners have a legitimate ownership claim.
+He also cited article 47(1) of the Constitution and argued that the respondents had a duty to act in a lawful and procedurally fair manner and to give the petitioners reasons for their decisions.
 Counsel relied on Republic v Inspector General of police ex parte Ngeru Irungu3 in support of the proposition that for the police to justify the impounding of the vehicle, they must demonstrate that they had received and booked a report on the loss of the vehicles.

-6.To further fortify his submissions, the Petitioners’ counsel cited Article 50(1) of the Constitution which guarantees every person the right to a fair hearing and the right to be heard and relied on Republic v County Director of Education, Nairobi & 4 others ex parte Abdulkadir Elmi Robleh.4 Lastly, counsel cited several decisions in his bid to persuade the court that the reliefs sought are merited.
+6.To further fortify his submissions, the petitioners’ counsel cited article 50(1) of the Constitution which guarantees every person the right to a fair hearing and the right to be heard and relied on Republic v County Director of Education, Nairobi & 4 others ex parte Abdulkadir Elmi Robleh.4 Lastly, counsel cited several decisions in his bid to persuade the court that the reliefs sought are merited.

-8.I start by addressing the Petitioner’s claim for special damages of Kshs.
-60,000/= plus daily loss of Kshs.
-40,000/= per day from 12th November 2021 and an award of general damages.
+8.I start by addressing the petitioner’s claim for special damages of Kshs 60,000/= plus daily loss of Kshs 40,000/= per day from November 12, 2021 and an award of general damages.

 9.In several of my previous decisions among them Hyrdo Water Well (K) Limited v Nelson Mukara Sechere, Henry Nandwa Namayi and Gilbert Muthengi Wambua (Sued in their representative capacity as the officers of Chae Kenya Society8 I had the benefit of addressing inter alia claims for profits and the burden of prove required.
 Inevitably, I will rehash much of what I said in the said cases.To successfully claim damages, a plaintiff must show inter alia that he suffered damage (loss) as a result of the defendant's breach.
 The plaintiff only to establish that the wrongful conduct was probably a cause of the loss, which calls for a sensible retrospective analysis of what would probably have occurred, based upon the evidence and what could be expected to have occurred in the ordinary course of human affairs, rather than an exercise in metaphysics.9 A plaintiff who at the end of a trial can show no more than a probability that he would not have suffered the loss if the defendant had acted in the manner complained of, will succeed unless the defendant can discharge the onus of proving that there was no such probability.

 10.The test to be applied is whether there is evidence upon which a court, applying its mind reasonably to such evidence, could or might (not should, nor ought to) find for the plaintiff.
 This implies that the plaintiff has to make out a prima facie case, in the sense that there is evidence relating to all the elements of the claim.
-The court must consider whether there is evidence upon which a reasonable man might find for the plaintiff.
-The foregoing being the position, then one wonders how the Petitioners expected to successfully mount a claim for breach for loss of profits in a constitutional Petition which is prosecuted by affidavit evidence as opposed to a civil suit where they can do so by way of oral evidence.
+The court must consider whether there is evidence upon which a reasonable man might find for the plaintiff. the foregoing being the position, then one wonders how the petitioners expected to successfully mount a claim for breach for loss of profits in a constitutional petition which is prosecuted by affidavit evidence as opposed to a civil suit where they can do so by way of oral evidence.
 Loss of profits is essentially a matter of evidence.
-The question here is whether the Petitioner attained this evidential threshold to establish the alleged loss.
+The question here is whether the petitioner attained this evidential threshold to establish the alleged loss.

 11.As was held in the American case of Griffin v Colver10 in which the New York Court of Appeals set the tone for the more modern rule of lost profits : -